mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-2.4-THE-HEIST.md

 >
 > *You read with growing horror:*
 >
 > *"Agreed.
-Border skirmishes will justify military buildup.
+Naval skirmishes will justify military buildup.
 Casualties acceptable.
 Public opinion will demand action."*
 >
 > *"Confirmed.
 Assassination attempt staged.
 Blame enemy.
 This should suffice for war declaration."*
 >